USDA-ARS-GBRU/q2_itsxpress/README.rst

 Example
 -------
-Use case: Trimming the ITS1 region from a fungal amplicon sequencing dataset with a PairedSequencesWithQuailty qza using two cpu threads.
+Use case: Trimming the ITS1 region from a fungal amplicon sequencing dataset with a PairedSequencesWithQuailty qza using two cpu threads.The exmaple file used is in the Tests folder.

 .. code:: bash